PierreDuc/ts-method-cache/README.md

 ## Limitations

 It's not possible to store complex objects using `StorageCache` or `SessionCache`, like it is using `MemoryCache`.
 If the object stored has methods or any other fancy stuff, this will likely not work.
-You can however store objects with cyclic dependencies, because parsing is done using CircularJSON.

-As for now, the only complex return types possible for cache based on Storage is `Promise` and `Observable`.
-By using `Observable` the value gets immediately emitted during a `.subscribe()`
+As for now, the only complex return types possible for cache based on Storage is a `Promise`.